HugoBlox/theme-academic-cv/content/home/featured.md

 weight = 50  # Order that this section will appear.

 title = "Publications"
-subtitle = "Papers, presentations and posters authored or co-authored by me."
+subtitle = "Papers, presentations and posters authored or co-authored by me"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.